klaytn/klaytn-docs/docs/dapp/json-rpc/api-references/eth.md

 The namespace `eth` provides functions related to accounts, blocks, transactions, configurations of networks or nodes, filters, and so on.

-Klaytn now supports eth namespace of [Ethereum's JSON RPC API](https://eth.wiki/json-rpc/API).
+Klaytn now supports eth namespace of [Ethereum's JSON-RPC API](https://eth.wiki/json-rpc/API).
 But Please note that there are some fields returning values adjusted to match Ethereum API response.

 And due to the fundamental design differences existing between Klaytn and Ethereum,